-David Thompson, AIA is the founder and principal designer of Assembledge+, established in 1997 in Los Angeles.
-During its formative years, David took Assembledge+ to NYC, where he practiced for a number of years and returned to work in Los Angeles in 2001.
-With over 25 years of diverse architectural experience in design and management as well as in the production and construction aspects, David’s buildings – whether residential or commercial – express a highly refined sense of craft.
+David Thompson, AIA, is the founder and principal designer of Assembledge+, established in 1997 in Los Angeles.
+During its formative years, David took Assembledge+ to NYC, where he practiced for several years and returned to work in Los Angeles in 2001.
+With over 25 years of diverse architectural experience in design and management and the production and construction aspects, David’s residential or commercial buildings express a highly refined sense of craft.

-Prior to establishing Assembledge+ David was a key member at a number of Los Angeles architectural firms including Syndesis (David Hertz) in Santa Monica and Lorcan O’Herlihy Architects in Culver City.
-As a senior designer/project manager, David played a vital role in the design and management of award-winning residential, multifamily, and commercial projects including the internationally published Jai House, Cafe R & D for the Houston’s Group, and the Habitat 825 condominium project next to Schindler’s King’s Roadhouse in West Hollywood, which was distinguished with AIA National Housing Award.
+Before establishing Assembledge+, David was a key member at several Los Angeles architectural firms, including Syndesis (David Hertz) in Santa Monica and Lorcan O’Herlihy Architects in Culver City.
+As a senior designer/project manager, David played a vital role in the design and management of award-winning residential, multifamily, and commercial projects, including the internationally published Jai House, Cafe R & D for the Houston’s Group, and the Habitat 825 condominium project next to Schindler’s King’s Roadhouse in West Hollywood, which was distinguished with AIA National Housing Award.

 David holds a bachelor’s and a master’s degree from Tulane University, where he sits on the Advisory Board, and has been a member of organizations such as the AIA and the LA Forum for Art and Architecture.
 David was raised in the heart of Hollywood and retains a deep knowledge of Los Angeles and a commitment to extending the city’s history of architectural innovation.